-Strike Pharma is applying proprietary Adaptable Drug Affinity Conjugate (ADAC) technology to develop clinically-relevant candidates for the treatment of solid tumors.
+Strike Pharma is applying proprietary Adaptable Drug Affinity Conjugate (ADACTM) technology to develop clinically-relevant candidates for the treatment of solid tumors.
 Tumor-associated antigenic peptide cargoes affinity-linked to preselected agonistic antibody carriers will create immunotherapeutic candidates with improved efficacy to:

 - Enable the immune system to recognize and attack tumor cells